cfis/activejob-locking/README.md

 ### Hosts

 An array of hosts for the distributed system.
 This format is dependent on the locking gem, but generally is a url or an existing Memcache or Redis connection.
-Please refer to the appropriate locking gem's documentation documentation.
+Please refer to the appropriate locking gem's documentation.

 Globally update: